Offych/JavaScriptProjects/readme.md

 Add a simple FetchAPI Project

-Add a new Project - Microposts CRUD app
+Add a new Project - Microposts JavaScript CRUD app example